Types of Ceramic Treatments and how to Choose

 2025-02-23

-Do you have concerns like “I’m bothered by my silver fillings,” “I want to improve the color and shape of my teeth,” or “I want to choose materials that are less prone to cavities”?
-With growing interest in cosmetic dentistry in recent years, ceramic treatment that combines natural beauty with excellent functionality is gaining attention.
-At SACHI Dental Clinic in the Mita-Shibakoen area, we propose the optimal ceramic treatment tailored to each patient’s wishes and oral condition.
+Are you concerned about “silver fillings,” want to improve the color or shape of your teeth, or choose materials that are less prone to cavities?
+With the growing interest in cosmetic dentistry, ceramic treatments that combine the beauty of natural teeth with excellent functionality are gaining attention.
+At SACHI Dental Clinic in the Mita and Shiba Park area, we propose the most suitable ceramic treatment tailored to each patient’s wishes and oral condition.

 What is Ceramic Treatment?

-Ceramic treatment is a method of restoring areas where teeth have been removed due to cavities with ceramic (porcelain) fillings or crowns.
-Compared to metals and plastics used in conventional insurance-covered treatments, it offers the following advantages:
+Ceramic treatment involves restoring parts of teeth that have been drilled due to cavities with ceramic (porcelain) fillings or crowns.
+Compared to metals or plastics used in conventional insurance treatments, it offers the following advantages.

-• Excellent aesthetics: Can reproduce color tones and transparency close to natural teeth, resulting in a very natural finish.
+• Excellent Aesthetics: It can replicate the color and translucency close to natural teeth, resulting in a very natural finish.

-• Stain-resistant: The smooth surface makes it difficult for plaque and stains to adhere, helping prevent cavities and gum disease.
+• Stain Resistance: Its smooth surface makes it resistant to plaque and stains, helping prevent cavities and periodontal disease.

-Due to these benefits, “ceramic cosmetic dentistry” is a highly effective treatment not only for aesthetic beauty but also for maintaining long-term oral health.
+Due to these benefits, “Ceramic Cosmetic Dentistry” is not only effective for aesthetic beauty but also for maintaining oral health in the long term.

 Advantages and Disadvantages of Ceramic Treatment

-While ceramic treatment has many advantages, disadvantages also exist.
-It’s important to understand both when choosing treatment.
+While ceramic treatment offers many advantages, there are also disadvantages.
+It is important to understand both when choosing a treatment.

 Advantages Disadvantages